Jump to Section

 Trademark searches can be broken down into two types of searches.
 A “knock-out search” and a “full search”.

-Knock-out Search: This search conducted on the Federal Trademark Register through USPTO.
+Knock-out Search: This is a preliminary search conducted by the applicant to identify any potential conflicts with existing trademarks.
+This search can include the Federal Trademark Register through USPTO.
 This will help you determine whether the trademark will be accepted during the trademark registration application process.

 A knock-out search will search trademarks that are registered and that have been applied for but not yet registered.
 This search will show identical or close matches for the trademark.

 Full Search: A full search is completed by a searching firm that will use specialized computer software to run and extensive trademark search.
+Some full searches can also be done manually by an intellectual property lawyer or trademark lawyer.
 Search results will include identical trademarks as well as close variations of the trademark.
 These reports can sometimes be hundreds of pages long and after they are compiled into a search report, an intellectual property lawyer or a trademark lawyer will review the results.

 How Do I Run a Trademark Search?

 It is good practice to run a preliminary search on your own before consulting with a professional.
 It is common to have your first or even second choice of trademark already registered and being used.
 If you can determine this with your own search, you will get more value from a professional when it is time to dig deeper.